UserStack/ustackd/README.md

     # status
     enabled = 1

-    # Port where the daemon should listen with ssl/tls enabled
+    # Interface Port where the daemon should listen with ssl/tls enabled
-    ; port = 8765
+    ; listen = ::1:8765

     # location of the private key in pem format
     ; key = /etc/ustack/key.pem